The One, Holy, Catholic and Apostolic Church

 How can I join this church?

 We don’t hurry anyone to join; God will lead people home in good time.
 But after visiting a while, if you wish to be a member, speak to the priest.
-Those wishing to be members are received as catechumens (learners), and usually spend at least a year attending the services and learning the Faith.
-Then if they have not already received Christian Baptism they are Baptized, and in any case are Chrismated (anointed with oil as the “Seal of the Gift of the Holy Spirit”) and given Holy Communion, which makes them full members.
+Those wishing to be members are received as catechumens (learners), and usually spend several months to a year attending the services and learning the Faith.
+Then if they have not already received Christian Baptism they are baptized, and in any case are chrismated (anointed with oil as the “Seal of the Gift of the Holy Spirit”) and given Holy Communion, which makes them full members.